ReactiveX/RxPY/README.md

 res = Observable.timer(5000, Scheduler.timeout) # No, this is an error
 ```

-Thus when an operator like `Observable.timeout` has multiple optional arguments you should name your arguments.
-At least the arguments marked as optional.
+Thus when an operator like `Observable.timeout` has multiple optional arguments you should name your arguments; at least the arguments marked as optional.

 Schedulers
 ----------

 In RxPY you can choose to run fully asynchronously or you may decide to schedule work and timeouts using threads.

-For time and scheduler handing you will need to supply[datetime](https://docs.python.org/2/library/datetime.html) for absolute time values and[timedelta](https://docs.python.org/2/library/datetime.html#timedelta-objects) for relative time.
+For time and scheduler handing you will need to supply [datetime](https://docs.python.org/2/library/datetime.html) for absolute time values and [timedelta](https://docs.python.org/2/library/datetime.html#timedelta-objects) for relative time.
 You may also use `int` to represent milliseconds.

 RxPY also comes with batteries included, and has a number of Python specific mainloop schedulers to make it easier for you to use RxPY with your favorite Python framework.

 -	`ThreadPoolScheduler` to create a fixed sized pool of Schedulers.
 -	`NewThreadScheduler` to create a new thread for each subscription
--	`AsyncIOScheduler` for use with[AsyncIO](https://docs.python.org/3/library/asyncio.html). (requires Python 3.4 or[trollius](http://trollius.readthedocs.org/), a port of `asyncio` compatible with Python 2.6-3.5).
+-	`AsyncIOScheduler` for use with [AsyncIO](https://docs.python.org/3/library/asyncio.html). (requires Python 3.4 or [trollius](http://trollius.readthedocs.org/), a port of `asyncio` compatible with Python 2.6-3.5).
 -	`EventLetEventScheduler` for use with [Eventlet](http://eventlet.net/).
--	`IOLoopScheduler` for use with[Tornado IOLoop](http://www.tornadoweb.org/en/stable/networking.html).
-See the[autocomplete](https://github.com/ReactiveX/RxPY/tree/master/examples/autocomplete) and [konamicode](https://github.com/ReactiveX/RxPY/tree/master/examples/konamicode) examples for how to use RxPY with your Tornado application.
+-	`IOLoopScheduler` for use with [Tornado IOLoop](http://www.tornadoweb.org/en/stable/networking.html).
+See the [autocomplete](https://github.com/ReactiveX/RxPY/tree/master/examples/autocomplete) and [konamicode](https://github.com/ReactiveX/RxPY/tree/master/examples/konamicode) examples for how to use RxPY with your Tornado application.
 -	`GEventScheduler` for use with [GEvent](http://www.gevent.org/).
 (Python 2.7 only).
 -	`TwistedScheduler` for use with [Twisted](https://twistedmatrix.com/).
 -	`TkinterScheduler` for use with [Tkinter](https://wiki.python.org/moin/TkInter).
 See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your Tkinter application.
 -	`PyGameScheduler` for use with [PyGame](http://www.pygame.org/).
 See the[chess](https://github.com/ReactiveX/RxPY/tree/master/examples/chess) example for how to use RxPY with your PyGame application.
--	`QtScheduler` for use with[PyQt4](http://www.riverbankcomputing.com/software/pyqt/download),[PyQt5](http://www.riverbankcomputing.com/software/pyqt/download5), and[PySide](https://wiki.qt.io/Category:LanguageBindings::PySide).
-See the[timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your Qt application.
+-	`QtScheduler` for use with [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download),[PyQt5](http://www.riverbankcomputing.com/software/pyqt/download5), and[PySide](https://wiki.qt.io/Category:LanguageBindings::PySide).
+See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your Qt application.
--	`GtkScheduler` for use with[Python GTK+ 3](https://wiki.gnome.org/Projects/PyGObject).
-See the[timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your GTK+ application.
+-	`GtkScheduler` for use with [Python GTK+ 3](https://wiki.gnome.org/Projects/PyGObject).
+See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your GTK+ application.
 -	`WxScheduler` for use with [wxPython](http://www.wxpython.org).
-See the[timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your wx application.
+See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your wx application.

 Contributing
 ------------

 You can contribute by reviewing and sending feedback on code checkins, suggesting and trying out new features as they are implemented, register issues and help us verify fixes as they are checked in, as well as submit code fixes or code contributions of your own.

 The main repository is at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY).
-There are currently outdated mirrors at[Reactive-Extensions/RxPy](https://github.com/Reactive-Extensions/RxPy/) and[CodePlex](http://rxpy.codeplex.com/).
+There are currently outdated mirrors at [Reactive-Extensions/RxPy](https://github.com/Reactive-Extensions/RxPy/) and [CodePlex](http://rxpy.codeplex.com/).
 Please register any issues to[ReactiveX/RxPY/issues](https://github.com/ReactiveX/RxPY/issues).

 Note that the master branch is for releases only, so please submit any pull requests against the [develop](https://github.com/ReactiveX/RxPY/tree/develop) branch at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY/tree/develop).